chriskrycho/v5.chriskrycho.com/site/elsewhere/Infrastructure Common Goods and the Future of Open Source Software.md

 <img src="https://cdn.chriskrycho.com/images/talks/lambdaconf-2025/017.png" loading="lazy">

 What is more, many of these projects have *significant* contributors from outside Apple.
-For example <abbr>LLVM</abbr> and `clang` have both had huge amounts contributed by everyone from indie developers to Google—one of Apple’s biggest competitors.
+For example <abbr>LLVM</abbr> and Clang have both had huge amounts contributed by everyone from indie developers to Google—one of Apple’s biggest competitors.

 </section>